 Majors & Courses

-The Foreign Languages department offers majors in:
+The World Languages, Literatures, and Culture department offers majors in:

 In order to complete one of these majors, a minimum of 44 credits is required if you complete the residency requirement through study abroad or 46 credits if you complete the residency requirement by living in the one of the language houses.

 All students must start by taking the Placement Test.
 Students may place at the 1101, 1103, 2000 level or higher.
 Advanced placement exempts students from taking lower- level courses.
 Up to 12 credits towards the Major may be waived for students entering at the upper intermediate level or higher.
 Only one course taught in English may count toward the major.